stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 How 'bout that!
 It not only created and placed files in relevant directories, it even included them in your HTML for you.

-I've created a repository for our To Do application-- [go check it out](https://github.com/stephenplusplus/yo-backbone-todo-app).
+I've created a repository for our To Do application&mbdash; [go check it out](https://github.com/stephenplusplus/yo-backbone-todo-app).
 We'll take a glance at the files together, but please refer to the repository to get the full code.

 ### `scripts/main.js`
 ```js